December 1975

 4

-Alive!, the fifth album by what has by now become America's most popular rock band -- those comic-book crazies of heavy-metal glitter rock, Kiss -- goes gold, as has every one of the band's other albums.
+Alive!, the fourth album by what has by now become America's most popular rock band -- those comic-book crazies of heavy-metal glitter rock, Kiss -- goes gold, as has every one of the band's other albums.

 5